Michael O'Keefe (American politician): Mail fraud and obstruction

 As a result of the 1983 convictions, O'Keefe served 18 months in prison and a halfway house.
 The court determined that O'Keefe cheated business partners out of $900,000, used forged evidence, and implored a witness to lie about the matter.

+Even after his conviction, O'Keefe ran for re-election to a seventh term in the state Senate, but was handily defeated in the October 22, 1983 jungle primary by four-term state representative Ben Bagert, who made O'Keefe's record a key campaign issue.

-Insurance Liquidation
+Insurance liquidation

 In a separate case in 1984, O'Keefe pleaded no contest in what prosecutors said was a scheme to obtain illegally $6 million in loans.
 In 1986, then-Governor Edwin Edwards, one of O'Keefe's closest political allies, pardoned O'Keefe so that he could seek to regain his legal license.

 Disbarment

 On December 7, 1984, the Louisiana Supreme Court had disbarred O'Keefe, retroactive to December 22, 1983.
 On April 7, 1989, the court granted O'Keefe's application for readmission to the bar.
 During the early 1990s, his O'Keefe, O'Keefe, & Bernstein law firm lost most of its business from the insurance industry and the New Orleans Housing Authority.
 O'Keefe became involved in a personal-injury practice in which he paid others to bring him clients, a violation of the judicial canon of ethics.
 In most of these cases, the clients never spoke to an attorney; they were referred to a physician selected by O'Keefe.
 As a result of these activities, O'Keefe was permanently disbarred.